(Download the complete edition)

 Almost all those holding these views argue that states with advanced “peaceful” nuclear technology are obliged to share it with nonweapons states as a quid pro quo to get these states to uphold their NPT nonproliferation pledges.
 Thus, civilian nuclear sharing, nonproliferation, and strategic arms reductions are viewed as three equally critical “pillars” of an NPT “bargain.”

 A second, more hawkish view rejects these positions arguing that the link between nuclear reductions and proliferation is negative: Further significant nuclear weapons cuts could well encourage America’s adversaries to “sprint to nuclear parity.”
-Such efforts, in turn, could easily spook Washington’s allies, who lack nuclear weapons (e.g., Turkey, Saudi Arabia, South Korea, and Japan) to hedge their security bets by going nuclear themselves.
+Such efforts, in turn, could easily spook Washington’s allies, who lack nuclear weapons (e.g., Turkey, Saudi Arabia, South Korea, and Japan) to hedge their security bets by acquiring their own.
 To avoid such proliferation, this group contends that keeping or increasing U.S. nuclear weapons capabilities, especially vis-à-vis China and Russia, is our best bet.

 Finally, some academics are skeptical of both of these views.
 They identify themselves as “neorealists.”
 They are divided roughly into two camps—those who believe that nuclear deterrence works and those that do not.
-This difference is significant but not as great as what unifies their thinking—a shared disbelief that there’s any substantive link between nuclear weapons reductions, nonproliferation, and international security.
+Their disagreement here is significant but not as great as what unifies their thinking—a shared disbelief in there being any major link between nuclear weapons reductions, nonproliferation, and international security.

 Mainstreatm neorealists emphasize what they believe to be the automaticity of nuclear deterrence.
 They contend that the further spread of nuclear weapons is far less harmful to the world’s security than is commonly assumed and that, because nuclear weapons are so effective in deterring wars, their further proliferation could actually help keep the peace.

-An offshoot of this school rejects this faith in nuclear deterrence.
+An second and more recent neorealist school, though, rejects faith in nuclear deterrence.
 It sees little military value in nuclear weapons but (for this reason) also concludes that their further spread is largely inconsequential.
-As for trying to prevent proliferation, this newer camp argues this can be far more dangerous and provocative (they spotlight the invasion of Iraq) than letting these weapons spread.
+As for trying to prevent proliferation, this newer school of neorealism argues this can be far more dangerous and provocative (they spotlight the invasion of Iraq) than letting these weapons spread.